 Increased Insulin Resistance

 As we know, insulin is the hormone responsible for regulating our blood sugar levels by assisting the cells in absorbing glucose for energy.
 Insulin sensitivity, in other words the degree to which the cells respond to insulin and the uptake of glucose, is negatively associated with cortisol.
-Meaning, when cortisol increases due to severe caloric restriction the cells becomes LESS sensitive to insulin and instead become more insulin resistant and don’t respond as efficiently to insulin.
-This results in higher blood sugar levels, as glucose is not being absorbed by the cells.
+Meaning, when cortisol increases due to severe caloric restriction the cells becomes LESS sensitive to insulin and instead become more insulin resistant.
+This means they don’t respond as efficiently to insulin, resulting in higher blood sugar levels, as glucose is not being absorbed by the cells.